Sergio0694/NeuralNetwork.NET/README.md

 ### GPU acceleration

 When running on a supported framework (.NET Framework, Xamarin or Mono), it is possible to use a different implementation of the available layers that leverages the cuDNN toolkit and parallelizes most of the work on the available CUDA-enabled GPU.
-To do that, just create a network using the layers from the `CuDnnNetworkLayers` class to enable the GPU processing mode.
+To do that, just use the layers from the `CuDnnNetworkLayers` class when creating a network.

 Some of the cuDNN-powered layers support additional options than the default layers.
 Here's an example: